nervosnetwork/ckb-light-client/README.md

 ### `fetch_header`

 Fetch a header from remote node.
+If return status is `not_found` will re-sent fetching request immediately.

 #### Parameters